panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 `ref(0)` creates and returns a ref initialized with `0`.
 The ref is stored into the variable `count` for later use.

-A ref value can be accessed simply by reading the special property `count.value` available on all the refs. `count.value` is now `0` because that's the initial value of the ref.
+A ref value can be accessed simply by reading the special property `count.value` available on all the refs. `count.value` is currently `0` because that's the initial value of the ref.

 ## 2. Updating refs

+The true power of refs opens when you update them, and see how Vue magically re-renders the content on the screen to reflect the changes.

+Updating a ref is done straigforward.
+All you have to do is just update the `myRef.value` property.

+Contrary to the ref creation, you can update a ref value anywhere you want, e.g. even outside `<script setup>`.
+More ofter, however, you will update refs inside event handlers.

-Let's implement a scenario with a button and a count state.
-When the user clicks the button, the count state should increase by one.
-The actual value of the count (even if it changes) has to be rendered on the screen.
+Let's implement a scenario having a button and a count state.
+When the user clicks the button, the count state increases by one.
+The actual value of the count (even if it changes) needs to be rendered on the screen.

-Implementing the scenario using a ref fits well.
-You can see in the scenario the need for *reactivity*: the screen should render always the actual value of the count.
+You can see in the scenario *the need for reactivity*: the screen must render always the actual value of the count.
+Using a ref fits well, since a ref is reactive.

 Here's an implementation of the scenario using `ref()`: